JohnSundell/Unbox/README.md

 let user: User? = Unbox(data)
 ```

-#### Pretty nice and easy, right?
+### Advanced example

-Now - that was a pretty simple example, but Unbox can decode even the most complicated JSON structures for you, with both required and optional values, all without any extra code on your part:
+The first was a pretty simple example, but Unbox can decode even the most complicated JSON structures for you, with both required and optional values, all without any extra code on your part:

 ```swift
 struct SpaceShip: Unboxable {